Speed Racer (film): Marketing

 The Los Angeles Times estimated that nearly 5,000 Speed Racer film-related products were licensed by Warner Bros.
 The film was backed by multiple promotional partners with over $80 million in marketing support.
 The partners include General Mills, McDonald's, Target, Topps, Esurance, Mattel, Lego and Petrobras.
 The film also received support from companies outside of America in an attempt to attract international audiences.
 With early support before the film's release, the studio provided 3D computer models of the Speed Racer vehicle Mach 5 to the companies so they could accurately render the vehicle in their merchandise.

 Mattel produced toys based on the film through several divisions.
 Hot Wheels produced die-cast vehicles, race sets and track sets.
 Tyco produced remote-controlled Mach 5s and racing sets.
 Radica Games produced video games in which players can use a car wheel, along with a cross-promotion with the video game U.B.
 Funkeys.
 The products became available in March 2008.
 Also, the Lego Company produced four Lego sets based on the movie.
 As part of the General Mills promotional tie-in, during the 2008 Crown Royal Presents the Dan Lowry 400, part of the 2008 NASCAR Sprint Cup season, the famous #43 Dodge Charger of Petty Enterprises was transformed into a NASCAR Sprint Cup Series version of the Mach 5, driven by Bobby Labonte.

-Warner Bros., through its Interactive Entertainment division, self-published a video game based on the film titled Speed Racer: The Videogame, which was released on May 6, 2008 on the Nintendo DS and Nintendo Wii and on September 16, 2008 for the PlayStation 2.
+Warner Bros., through its Interactive Entertainment division, self-published a video game based on the film titled Speed Racer: The Videogame, which was released on May 6, 2008, on the Nintendo DS and Wii and on September 16, 2008, for the PlayStation 2.
 The original music for the Speed Racer video game was written by Winifred Phillips and produced by Winnie Waldron.
 The game was released on the Nintendo DS and Wii in May with the film's theatrical release and was released on the PS2 in the fall to accompany the film's DVD and Blu-ray release.
 Due to a short development schedule, the studio chose not to develop games for the PlayStation 3 and Xbox 360.